raimo-al/LongTermStorageaDNA-Scripts/README.md

 ## `RunAmber core pipeline scripts` :

-- `RunAmber.sh`: specifically is a customized script, which was employed to run AMBER with multiple BAM files automatically and sequentially, if they are located in the same directory, using the Python software AMBER (https://doi.org/10.1093/bioinformatics/btae436) This means the script automatically updates the list “BamList.tsv” with each new sample name, BAM file, and path, representing a minor improvement that simplifies running multiple samples.
+- `RunAmber.sh`: specifically is a customized script, which was employed to run AMBER with multiple BAM files automatically and sequentially, if they are located in the same directory, using the Python software AMBER.
+This means the script automatically updates the list “BamList.tsv” with each new sample name, BAM file, and path, representing a minor improvement that simplifies running multiple samples.
 NOTE: Through the automatic updating of BamList.tsv, the script enables the analysis of more than 6 samples at a time.